VORTEC MARINE LTD TERMS OF BUSINESS

 - The Company shall assign to the Customer any and all of its rights against the manufacturer or supplier of any particular article used in the Work or supplied to the Customer as part of the Work.

-- The Company shall carry out all agreed warranty work in the United Kingdom except in exceptional circumstances and with written agreement by the Company before work commences.
+- The Company shall carry out all agreed warranty work at a Vortec Marine maintenance site in the United Kingdom except in exceptional circumstances and only with written agreement by the Company before work commences.